mbabarsajjad/deep-reinforcement-continous-control/README.md

 ## Getting Started
 Following libraries are required:
-Python 3.x , Jupyter Notebook, NumPy, matplotlib, PyTorch, UnityEnvironment
+Python 3.x , Jupyter Notebook, NumPy, matplotlib, PyTorch, UnityEnvironment.

 Following are the steps for getting started with the project: